sbcguard/NodeJS_Project_2/README.md

    Open a web browser and go to `http://localhost:3000/login.html`.
    Or open a web browser and go to `http://localhost:3000/SECURE_ROOT/AA00_MP/M00001s.html`.

-2. **Signup a new user:**
+2. **Sign-up a new user:**

-   Click on the link to the signup page and create a new account.
+   Click on the link to the sign-up page and create a new account.

 3. **Login:**

-   Use the credentials created during signup to log in.
+   Use the credentials created during sign-up to log in.
 The application will handle authentication and redirect you based on your role.

 ### Logging

-Winston is used for logging login and signup attempts.
+Winston is used for logging login and sign-up attempts.
 Logs are written to files in the '/public/logs' directory:

 - `stdout/YYYY-MM-DD.log`: General Logs
 - `stderr/YYYY-MM-DD.log`: Error Logs